bparanj/crystal/electronics/design/impedance-mismatch.md

    - Audio Systems: If you connect speakers with a different impedance than what the amplifier is designed for, you may get distortion or reduced sound quality.
    - RF (Radio Frequency) Circuits: Impedance matching is critical in RF circuits (e.g., antennas, transmitters) to ensure maximum power transfer and minimize reflections.

-### Why It’s Important:
+### Importance:

 Power Loss:

 An impedance mismatch leads to power being reflected back to the source instead of being delivered to the load, causing inefficiency.

 Signal Reflection:

 Reflected signals can cause interference, signal distortion, or data errors, especially in high-frequency applications.

 Equipment Damage:

 In some cases, excessive reflection can damage the source, such as transmitters in communication systems.